-Estimate Method / model used to make the estimate 1 Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
+Estimate Method / model used to make the estimate Controls used to identify estimates Whether Management have used an expert Underlying assumptions: - Assessment of degree of uncertainty - Consideration of alternative estimates Has there been a change in accounting method in year?
 Property valuations Property valuations are made by the external valuer from Place Partnership Limited.
-Valuer notified of changes to the estate from the prior year. ' Valuations are made in- line with the CIPFA Code of Practice guidance - reliance on expert.
+Valuer notified of changes to the estate from the prior year.
+Use the external valuer (RICS qualified) from Place Partnership Limited.
+Valuations are made in- line with the CIPFA Code of Practice guidance - reliance on expert.
 No Estimated remaining useful lives of PPE Assets are assigned to asset categories with appropriate asset lives.
 Consistent asset lives applied to each asset category. valuer (RICS qualified) from Place The useful lives of property are recorded in accordance with the recommendations of the external RICS qualified valuer.
 No Depreciation Depreciation is provided for on property plant and equipment with a finite useful life on a straight- line basis.
 Consistent application of depreciation method across assets.
 No The length of the life is determined at the point of acquisition or revaluation.
 No